mlbowser/journal2020/content/Journal_2020.md

 I worked at home today writing a *Refuge Notebook* article on Kenai birch.
 I found a great new article on birch phylogeny (Wang et al.
 [2020](#ref-wang_resolving_2020)).

+## Monday, August 31

+To do:

+  - ~~Finish *Refuge Notebook* article.~~
+  - Prepare fungi specimens for DNA sequencing submission.

+I finished the *Refuge Notebook* article on Kenai birch.

+I got together the data, notes, etc. from the whole genome sequencing data from birches that we had done last fall and started a data uploat to Zenodo.

+Jake stopped by and returned the camera from his trip with Mark out to Sandpiper Lake on Friday, August 28.
+The *Elodea* that had been treated with diquat was now yellowing and brittle.

+![Dense bed of *Elodea* in Sandpiper Lake on August 28 after treatment with diquat.](2020-08-20_Sandpiper_Lake_elodea_in_water.jpg)
+Dense bed of *Elodea* in Sandpiper Lake on August 28 after treatment with diquat.

 # Appendixes